1,000+ Opportunities

 AI Fluency learning outcomes Explain foundational concepts such as artificial intelligence, large language models, machine learning Explore the potential benefits and limitations of common AI applications in the context of a chosen field Evaluate the types of inputs and outputs foundational to AI systems — including data, prompts, commands and emerging modalities — and explain how input form and quality influence output quality, performance and reliability Use AI tools to accomplish specific goals in the field of study, and critically assess outputs for accuracy and relevance to the task Explore the implications (ethical, societal, environmental, legal, practical) of AI use cases and develop reasoned recommendations for responsible implementation within a field of study Workshop sponsored by National Science Foundation and National AI Research Resource attracts faculty, students from Ohio and beyond To discuss emerging best practices and spotlight national resources available for academia, the Ohio Supercomputer Center (OSC) hosted a National Science Foundation ACCESS Regional Workshop on AI April 14-15 at The Ohio State University that attracted nearly 100 faculty, administrators, and students.

-Based on current listing details, eligibility includes: Ohio State University students.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Ohio State University students.
+Confirm the full requirements in the official notice before applying.